hiro2016/ergodox_gui_configurator/README_DLT.md

 ![Alt text](dlt_config_screen.png?raw=true "Title")

-Currently to see the generated code, you must save your setting first and click the key you have configured and then select the bottom radio button and click start macro wizard button.
-There you can see the macro from your previous configuration and hand edit it.
+Currently to view the generated code, you must save your macro first and click the key you have configured and then select the radio button and click start macro wizard button.
+There you can see the macro from your previous configuration and you may hand edit the code.

 ## Using the dlt_restrict_same_hand_dlt_action option with other than ergodox keyboard.
 Edit the following section in `delayed_lt.c` for your keyboard.